Is it Wrong to Use Birth Control?

 Abort73 does not take an official position on the ethics of non-abortive forms of birth control.
 We do, however, encourage Christians to carefully and prayerfully evaluate the merits of both positions.
 These are not decisions to be made lightly.

-NEXT PAGE: Stem Cell Research and Abortion
+Continue to the next page: Stem Cell Research and Abortion